Moravian Pottery and Tile Works: History and museum features

 Mercer generally did not affix a potter's mark to tiles made while he directed the work at MPTW.
 Following his death, there were several marks used to indicate that a tile had originated at MPTW.

-When the Bucks County Department of Parks and Recreation took over the MPTW as a working museum, all tiles made by the museum were impressed on the obverse with a stylized "MOR," the words "Bucks County" and the year of manufacture (see illustration).
+Founded in 1898, the Moravian Pottery and Tile Works (MPTW) was Mercer's response to the dehumanizing effects of industrialization.
+Influenced by the Arts and Crafts ideals of William Morris and John Ruskin, Mercer sought to preserve traditional craftsmanship by reviving medieval methodologies.
+Mercer became the leading Tile Maker in the American Arts & Crafts movement.

-The reproduction tiles made today are made using Mercer's original molds, clay that is obtained locally and has properties similar to those of Mercer's original source, slips and glazes that follow Mercer's final formulations, although some have been modified to reduce the lead and heavy metal content to less toxic levels.
+The Tile Works specializes in handmade ceramic tiles incorporating medieval, Renaissance, and Pennsylvania German designs, as well as natural themes like animals and plants, and literary sources.
+The tiles tell stories from cultural touchstones Mercer encountered during his personal travels around the world.
+Each tile is made using Mercer's own designs, molds, and local clay.
+The Tile Works still holds 6,000 of Mercer’s original design molds in its museum collections, many of which are still in use in tile production today.

 The Tile Works is one of three cast-in-place concrete structures built by Mercer.
 The others include Fonthill, which is located on the same property and served as his home; and the Mercer Museum, located approximately one mile away.

 The Moravian Pottery and Tile Works offers workshops and an apprenticeship program to teach the art of handcrafting ceramic tiles and mosaics.